What to feed your chickens for more protein (10 superfoods) – The vets’ recomendations

 What Exactly Is Moulting?

-Chickens shed their feathers then regrow new ones throughout the moulting season.
+Chickens shed their feathers and then regrow new ones throughout the moulting season.
 Our chickens consume a lot of protein to repair their gorgeous plumage as feathers have a protein-rich profile.
 As a result, egg production usually decreases or ceases entirely at this time.

 Whenever the daylight hours start to diminish, moulting usually starts in late summer or fall.
-It could last anywhere between a month to 4 months, depending on the breed, genetics, as well as wellbeing of the chicken.
+It could last anywhere between a month to 4 months, depending on the breed, genetics, as well as well-being of the chicken.

 Conclusion